zihaowangcmu/WebApp-Social-network/README.md

 ### Prerequisites

-1.Install Python 3.5.4(or above);
+1. Install Python 3.5.4(or above);
-2.Install Django;
+2. Install Django;
-3.Refer to the Django documentation and setup the virtual enviroment;
+3. Refer to the Django documentation and setup the virtual enviroment;
-4.Change path to the folder,then:
+4. Change path to the folder,then:

 ```
 workon <your virtual enviroment name>